tadz-io/spectral_niches_photosynthesis/README.md

 approx_euphotic_spectra('./data/irradiance.csv', "Eod", quanta=TRUE, EUPH_FRAC=0.01)
 ```

-Jupyter notebook `spectral_niches.ipynb` should be used to recreate Figure 4 in Holtrop et al.
+Jupyter notebook `spectral_niches.ipynb` should be used to recreate Figure 4 in Holtrop et al. Remote sensing data that support the findings of this study are available from the Ocean Colour Climate Change Initiative of the European Space Agency, http://www.oceancolour.org